iskyd/Wasabi.jl/README.md

 [![Coverage](https://codecov.io/gh/iskyd/Wasabi.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/iskyd/Wasabi.jl)

-Wasabi is a simple yet powerful ORM for the Julia language.
+Wasabi is a simple yet powerful ORM for the Julia Language.
 It currently supports postgresql and sqlite (more to come soon).
 Wasabi gives you access to a powerful query builder so that you don't need to write SQL and it automatically takes care of query params.
 It also gives you a simple way to manage tables and their updates using simple migrations.

 ### Getting Started